opendocsg/slw-judgments-backfill/2004_SGHC_199/report.md

 17     The issue before me, therefore, was whether, in the circumstances before the court, the forfeiture order was justified.

-18     I have stated that owners of vehicles ought to be charged to enable them to defend themselves: _Chandra Kumar v PP_ [1995] 3 SLR 123 and _Ang Poh Chuan_ (at [14] _supra_ ).
+18     I have stated that owners of vehicles ought to be charged to enable them to defend themselves: _Chandra Kumar v PP_ <span class="citation">[1995] 3 SLR 123</span> and _Ang Poh Chuan_ (at [14] _supra_ ).
 On the other hand, the courts have no duty to conduct an investigation into the ownership of the vehicle before ordering its forfeiture.
 Furthermore, HLF itself admitted that the Prosecution had no positive statutory duty to inform it of the intended forfeiture.

 1       9 In a case such as this where the offence is serious, the courts’ concern is to prevent the vehicle from being used in the commission of further offences.
 Moreover, the lack of opportunity to be heard only amounts to hardship on the part of finance companies: _Ang Poh Chuan_ (at [14] _supra_ ).
 Such hardship does not by itself lead to a finding of injustice upon which a criminal revision must be premised.
 To show injustice, it would have to be further shown that the trial court had erred in ordering forfeiture.
 It is to this issue that I now turn.